corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 4. Extract the command from the transaction.

-5. Verify the transaction according to its intention using the `when` expression and implementing domain-specific language (DSL) `requireThat` helper method to the issue verification code:
+5. Verify the transaction according to its intention using the Lambda `when-is` expression.

+6. Implement domain-specific language (DSL) `requireThat` helper method to the `Issue` verification code.

 {{< note >}}